bylutass/RastgeleSayilarAR/README.md

 ## 📥 Download the APK
 Try the demo version by downloading the APK for Android:
 [Download Rastgele Sayılar AR APK](https://drive.google.com/file/d/1fWN-Lw60KxWheUU5nxca0VY1bEzmy7xI/view)

+## Usage

+After configuring Vuforia and assigning the image target, arrange the objects on top of the image target.
+Create an empty game object for each scene and attach the corresponding script files to it.
+In the Inspector section of the game object, assign the necessary objects to the script files.
+Assign the click events for the buttons.